 Recommended Gear – You may want to carry extra clothes.
-It can get chilly in the afternoons in October.
+It can get chilly in the afternoons this time of year.
 A whistle is always a good idea to have as is a basic first aid kit, some duct tape, and rain gear.
 Watch the forecast and expect the worst.

 Do you need all 4 requirements to run or one the requirements.

 Is there a shuttle from finish to start line or where do we park?

 yes there is a shuttle from Phoenicia to the start.